rsdoiel/ifs/README.md

 This code was originally developed by Martin Reiser and Niklaus Wirth as part of their 1992 book, "Programming in Oberon: Steps beyond Pascal and Modula-2"[^pio].
-It was an exercise and seeing how easy it was to adapt the original Oberon code to a more lean Oberon-7.
+This repository was an exercise and seeing how easy it would be to adapt the book's code to Oberon-7.

-[^pio]: "Programming in Oberon: Steps beyond Pascal and Modula-2", Martin Reisner and Niklaus Wirth, Addison Wesley (18 May 1992), ISBN-10: 0201565439, ISBN-13: 978-0201565430, https://dl.acm.org/doi/book/10.1145/134408
+[^pio]: "Programming in Oberon: Steps beyond Pascal and Modula-2", Martin Reiser and Niklaus Wirth, Addison Wesley (18 May 1992), ISBN-10: 0201565439, ISBN-13: 978-0201565430, https://dl.acm.org/doi/book/10.1145/134408